AndreSouzaAbreu/shlog/README.md

 Browsersync automatically reload the blog when the current HTML page changes.
 This is useful to see your blog while you make changes in real time.
-This should be used toegether with the `watch` rule, otherwise it is useless.
+This should be used together with the `watch` rule, otherwise it is useless.

 ```shell
 make live